 Whenever you buy a physical or digital Nintendo game while you’re signed into your Nintendo account, you can get rewards back in the form of My Nintendo Gold Points.

 Every point is basically a cent you can get off a future digital purchase.
 You get 1% back on physical purchases and 5% back on digital.

 Basically, if you buy a game on the Nintendo eShop that’s $60, you’ll get 300 points, or $3 credit that you can use for your next game.

 13. Keep up with Nintendo deals on Reddit.

 If you’re looking for Nintendo Switch deals, Reddit is a great resource.
 The r/NintendoSwitchDeals subreddit is extremely active, and they post sales on physical games, digital games, and accessories.

 The r/3DSdeals subreddit is also a good spot, but less active since it’s an older console.

 14. Rent games and accessories from your local library.

-Libraries aren’t just for books.
-They have TONS of other goods to lend out, including games.
 Check with your local library to see if they have them at your location and check them out!
 Recently I found the LEGO Movie 2 video game at my library.
 They also had accessories like the tennis racket connectors.